Gerald Kaufman (Pennsylvania politician)

 Gerald Kaufman (June 14, 1932 – May 10, 2025) was an American politician who was a Democratic member of the Pennsylvania House of Representatives.
 Kaufman, from Squirrel Hill, served in the house for three terms, sat on committees working on issues of education, industrial development, health and welfare, and chaired the Welfare Subcommittee of the Appropriations Committee.
 During his time in the house, Kaufman was known as a "champion of liberal and consumer legislation."

 Kaufman died on May 10, 2025, at the age of 92.
+He was Jewish.